frantaing/abstract-help-page/README.md

 The goal is to recerate the structure, appearance, and behavior of the **Abstract website**.
 Specifically, *only* their **help** page.
 This is a **pure front-end project**: no frameworks, libraries, or build tools.
 Just pure **HTML**, **CSS**, and **JavasSript**. 🙃

-> ❗This is a personal practice project! all banding, content, and design elements remain the property of Abstract. this clone is for educational, recreational, and non-commercial use only.
+> ❗This is a personal practice project! all banding, content, and design elements remain the property of Abstract.
+This clone is for educational, recreational, and non-commercial use only.
 > Images, and text may be replaced with placeholders or free-to-use alternatives.

 <br>